World of Pub

-World of Pub is a radio and television sitcom, set in a pub in the East End of London, written by Tony Roche, directed by Michael Cumming and produced by Jane Berthoud.
+World of Pub is a British BBC radio and television sitcom written by Tony Roche and starring Phil Cornwell, John Thomson, Peter Serafinowicz, Alistair McGowan and Kevin Eldon.
+It was directed by Michael Cumming and produced by Jane Berthoud.
+It is set in a pub in the East End of London.

-The radio version had two series on BBC Radio 4, between 4 March 1998 and 28 January 1999, both lasting four episodes.
-The series one episodes last 15 minutes, whereas series two had episodes lasting 30 minutes.
-The TV series ran for six episodes, lasting 30 minutes, between 24 June and 29 July 2001 on BBC Two.
+The radio version was broadcast on BBC Radio 4, 4 March 1998 – 28 January 1999, comprising two series, each of four episodes of 15 minutes (series 1) and 30 minutes (series 2).

+The TV version ran on BBC Two, 24 June – 29 July 2001, for one series of six 30-minute episodes.

 Plot

-Each episode was set in an unsuccessful pub in London's East End.
-At the end of each episode, a disaster, visit from royalty, angry mob etc. destroys the pub.
+Each episode is set in an unsuccessful pub in London's East End.
+At the end of each episode, a disaster, visit from royalty, angry mob, etc. destroys the pub.
 The pub is run by brothers, the nervous Barry and the idiotic Garry.
 The only regulars of the pub are Bob and Dodgy Phil.
 Every episode revolves around one of Dodgy Phil's plans to improve the pub, a plan which Barry always has doubts about.
-The doubts are often confirmed due to the pub's destruction at the end of every episode.
 One of the running jokes in the series is that, as the pub is next to a zoo, unusual animals are often found inside it.

-The plot often follows the same formula; The pub is destroyed or needs rebuilding, and Dodgy Phil produces a scheme to re-launch the pub, which Barry disputes.
+The plot often follows the same formula: the pub is destroyed or needs rebuilding, and Dodgy Phil produces a scheme to re-launch the pub, which Barry disputes.
 Dodgy Phil telephones a friend, such as 'Mock Tudor Mick' or 'Logistical Nightmare Len', who arrives immediately to rebuild the pub, together with a set of characters represented by sound effects, and often Edith Piaf.
-The work is then finished in a short sound effect (often to the sound of Je ne regrette rien).
+The work is then finished in a short sound effect (often to the sound of the song "Je ne regrette rien").
 The plan is flawed, and the pub is destroyed or closed down at the end of each episode.